iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.adph.exposurenotifications___v1.3/report.md

 > We need this in society, this would help us a lot in America.
 Although all the comments say it's not accurate, but the reason I posted a five star review is because if they update this to work properly then everyone can at least consider using this to reduce Covid-19.<br> :date: __2020-10-11 06:04:06__

 > Informative !!<br> :date: __2020-10-11 04:00:56__

-> Is So soon am 24 also 14 years old age Is it please Very risky I am mean So it young to older is aloud use the app I just Unstall 🤔iiiiii!!!!!!!!?<br> :date: __2020-10-01 19:36:06__